Ernst Wendler: Early life and education

 Ernst Wendler was born on April 24, 1890, in Ulm within the Kingdom of Württemberg in the German Empire.
 His parents were Eberhard Wendler (1864–1933), who was a textile manufacturer, and Wilhelmine Wendler (née Reinwald; 1865–1932).
 Wendler attended Friedrich-List-Gymnasium Reutlingen until 1907.
-He then began studying law at Ludwig Maximilian University in Munich, but ended up completing his law studies at the University of Giessen.
+He then began studying law at the Ludwig-Maximilians-Universität München (LMU) in Munich, but ended up completing his law studies at the University of Giessen.
 In 1908, Wendler was recruited the Corps Suevia München.

 During World War I, Wendler served in the Luftstreitkräfte of the Imperial German army as part of the Royal Prussian Jagdstaffel 17.